-Prerequisites: BI 211 and AT 231
+Prerequisites: BI 211 and AT 231.
 A course that focuses on the overall general practices of the athletic training profession.
-The course will provide the athletic training student with the fundamental foundations needed to effectively prevent, recognize, and manage injuries/illnesses.
-3:0:3.
+The course provides the athletic training student with the fundamental foundations needed to effectively prevent, recognize, and manage injuries/illnesses.
+3:0:3

-Clinical Education II
+Clinical Education in Athletic Training II

-A course that teaches manual therapy techniques including proprioceptive neuromuscular facilitation, joint and soft tissue mobilization.
-Students are expected to use these techniques when developing a plan of care to treat and rehabilitate a broad spectrum of injuries.
-In addition, Athletic Training students are required to participate in a clinical assignment.
-3:0:3.
+A course that teaches manual therapy techniques for athletic training students to use to treat and rehabilitate a broad spectrum of injuries.
+Additionally, athletic training students are required to participate in a clinical assignment.
+3:0:3